santanunath/ok-docker-asp-dotnet-api-app/README.md

 (or)

-run the API application without using Nginx rProxy.
+run the API application without using Nginx Reverse Proxy Server.
-> Open browser and enter.
+> Open browser and enter
 http://192.168.0.102:8090/api/products